People of all ages are drowning in debt. Here’s how to teach kids about money before it’s too late.

 Remember tho, the money that they put in the retirement account cannot be taken out until they are 59 (my kid’s going to be 59 one day!?) without facing serious tax penalties.
 So any investments that they will want to withdraw before retirement needs to be invested in a regular account.
 Your kid might enjoy starting an investment fund dedicated to generating passive income from the dividends.
 Yes, you may be setting your kid up to be a money nerd.

 But How Should They Invest?

 There are thousands of brokers, and hundreds of thousands of possible investments out there.
 So where and how should you start them on investing?
-If you are up for DIY investing, I always will recommend investing in a Vanguard index mutual fund (and no, I do not get paid a dime for all my Vanguard recommendations).
-As a recap- an index mutual fund is a ‘basket’ of stocks that is designed to closely follow a section of the stock market.
+If you are up for DIY investing, I recommend investing in a Vanguard index mutual fund (and no, I do not get paid a dime for all my Vanguard recommendations).
+As a recap- an index mutual fund is a ‘basket’ of stocks that is designed to follow a section of the stock market closely.
 I recommend a mutual fund because it shields you from losing all your money in one or a few stocks going belly up.
 I recommend an index fund because it shields you from a fund manager’s bad decisions.
 And I recommend Vanguard because they have the lowest expense ratios (~0.1%).

 1. Play Games

 Play games that simulate life and financial decisions.
 Cash Crunch Games has some exciting games along these lines.
 Or you could make your own!

 As far as you are comfortable doing so, and within a scope that is age appropriate, explain your budget to your kids.
 At a younger age, you might just want to explain that everything you pay for comes out of the limited amount you earn.
 As your kids get older, you can share more details if you like.

 3. Give Them Expenses